-In 2018, 742 asylum claims from unaccompanied children were registered by OFPRA.
-This represents an increase of 24.2 % compared to the 591 asylum claims lodged in 2017.
-After keeping on decreasing since 2011, the number of claims introduced by unaccompanied children has slightly increased in line with the overall number of asylum seekers in Europe.
+In 2019, 755 asylum claims from unaccompanied children were registered by OFPRA.
+This represents an increase of 2 % compared to the 742 asylum claims lodged in 2018.
+Statistics on the year 2020 were not available at the time of writing.
+After keeping on decreasing since 2011, the number of claims introduced by unaccompanied children has increased in line with the overall number of asylum seekers in Europe.
 Yet, it remains very low compared to the overall number of unaccompanied children reported to Childcare Protection.

-In 2018 the unaccompanied children seeking asylum in France mainly came from Afghanistan (33.8%), DRC (8.1%) and Guinea (7.5%).
-The socio-demographic characteristics of these asylum seekers show that 75.6% were boys, mostly aged between 16 and 17.
-In 2018, the recognition rate was 72.3%, almost 40 percentage points above the recognition rate for adults.
+In 2019 the unaccompanied children seeking asylum in France mainly came from Afghanistan (207 asylum claims), DRC (97) and Guinea (78) The socio-demographic characteristics of these asylum seekers show that 86.4 % are aged between 16 and 17 years old and 72.3% were boys.
+In 2019, the recognition rate was 67% at OFPRA (81.5% with appeal), i.e. 40% above the recognition rate of adults.

 OFPRA has sought to improve the protection of unaccompanied children seeking asylum (see also Special Procedural Guarantees).
 According to the Chair of the working group on unaccompanied minors at OFPRA, a number of actions and objectives have been set up: